glbala87/ELLA_tool/docs/manual/visual.md

 ## Navigating the view

 Options when navigating the view in VISUAL:
-- Zooming: Use the mouse wheel, or the +/- buttons for more fine-grained control.
+- Zooming: Press and hold the `Shift` or `Alt` key and use the mouse wheel, or the +/- buttons for more fine-grained control.
 - Panning: Click and hold the mouse button anywhere in the alignment and drag left or right.
 - Recenter: You can quickly recenter on a variant (after panning) by selecting it again.
 Note that this also resets the zoom level to the default.